Life With Father

 Silver Bells

-A precursor to the New Yorker’s annual holiday poem, “Greetings Friends!” was this entry in the Dec.
+A precursor to The New Yorker’s annual holiday poem, “Greetings Friends!” was this entry in the Dec.
 12, 1931 issue, written by short-story writer and novelist James Reid Parker

 New Yorker cartoonist Michael Maslin has noted an interesting relationship Parker had with cartoonist Helen Hokinson.
 You can read about it at his lively Ink Spill site.